orisi/oracle/README.md

-# ZenOracles - Dockerized Orisi Oracles
+# oracle - Dockerized Orisi Oracles

 Smart contracts allows you to transform deals, laws, business logic or any other rules into code.
-Orisi is a platform that does smart contracts.
-Zenoracles project is a Docker/Container implementation of Orisi nodes.
+Orisi is a platform that does smart contracts. oracle project is a Docker/Container implementation of Orisi nodes.

 More here -> https://github.com/orisi/wiki/wiki/Orisi-White-Paper